A new 3-component Degasperis-Procesi hierarchy: A reciprocal transformation for the 3-Novikov system

-The spectral problem (\ref{rtlaxs}) can be considered as a spectral problem for a generalized MKdV hierarchy, because it may be reduced to that of the MKdV hierarchy as $Q_1=Q_2=0$.
-Further, a scalar spectral problem for (\ref{rtlaxs}) can be gotten by eliminating $\phi_2$ from the spectral problem (\ref{sca1}-\ref{sca2}), that is which is connected to a modified Yajima-Oikawa hierarchy admitting the spectral problem \cite{Oevel} with the fields related by a Miura transformation
+The spectral problem (\ref{assnovikov1}) may be rewritten as the Lax operator for a mYJ hierarchy which is just a member in the constrained modified KP hierarchy \cite{Oevel,Kono}.
+It can reduce to that of the mKdV equation and the KdV hierarchy as $Q_1=Q_3=0$ and $Q_2=Q_3=0$ respectively.
+We claim that the associated 3-Novikov equation is a reduction of the first negative flow in the mYJ hierarchy.

-Since the Hamiltonian pair for the above modified Yajima-Oikawa hierarchy is known, a Hamiltonian pair for the generalized MKdV hierarchy is gotten as where herein and the omitted terms are determined by skew-symmetry.
-Therefore a recursion operator for the generalized MKdV hierarchy is obtained as ${\cal R}=F'^{-1}{\cal K}_1{\cal J}_1^{-1}F'$, and the first negative flow in the generalized MKdV hierarchy may be written as for functions $A(y,\tau),B(y,\tau),C(y,\tau)$.
-To find the relation between the associated 3-DP equation (\ref{AGGX}) and the negative flow (\ref{firstflow}) in the generalized MKdV hierarchy, we can take here and in the sequel the integration constants are assume to zero.
-Then the negative flow (\ref{firstflow}) in the generalized MKdV hierarchy is reduced to
+Notice that the mYJ hierarchy admits a Hamiltonian pair where and the omitted terms are determined by skew-symmetry.
+Then a recursion operator for the mYJ hierarchy is obtained as ${\cal R}={\cal K}_1{\cal J}_1^{-1}$, and the first negative flow in the correspondence hierarchy are obtained as where $A=A(y,\tau),B=B(y,\tau),C=C(y,\tau)$.
+To find the relation between the associated 3-Novikov system (\ref{associated3n}) and the negative flow (\ref{firstflow}), we can take